ChrisMoreton17/codex_apitray_test/README.md

 - Alerts when the API recovers and is responding again.
  - Configure under Tray > Notifications: All, Failures Only, or Off.

-### Debug window (live logs)
+### App window (Dock) and debug

+The app now has a Dock-visible window for initial setup and troubleshooting.
+From the tray icon, choose “Open App Window…”.
+On first run, this window opens automatically.

-If you want a visible window alongside the menu bar app to see what’s happening in real time:
+For additional diagnostics, you can also run a standalone debug window alongside the app:

 ```bash
 python debug_ui.py